Key Takeaways

 Benefit 1: Reduces Stress by 68%

-Research by neuropsychologist Dr. David Lewis and colleagues at the University of Sussex in the UK found that reading is the most effective activity for reducing stress.
-Just 6 minutes of reading reduced stress levels by 68%.
+A small-scale survey (16 participants) by neuropsychologist Dr. David Lewis at Mindlab International (based at the University of Sussex, UK) reported that reading was the most effective activity for reducing stress.
+Just 6 minutes of reading reportedly reduced stress levels by 68%.
 This outperformed listening to music (61%), having coffee (54%), and taking a walk (42%).
+Note: This survey was not published in a peer-reviewed journal and had a limited sample size, so these figures should be considered indicative rather than definitive.

 During reading, heart rate decreases and muscles relax.
 By immersing yourself in a story, you temporarily escape from real-world worries, allowing your body and mind to enter a deep state of relaxation.